GoogleChrome/developer.chrome.com/site/en/docs/webstore/monetize-firebase/index.md

 Go to your payments app's URL at _your-firebase-project-id.web.app_ and verify that the following features work:

-* Sign in with your Google account or email.
+- Create an account with your email and password.
-* Add a [Stripe test card][stripe-test-card].
+- Add a [Stripe test card][stripe-test-card].
-* Select one of your cards.
+- Select one of your cards.
+- Choose an amount and process a payment.
-* Sign out when you are done.
+- Sign out when you are done.

 <!-- TODO: Screenshot -->

-To view processed payments, follow these steps:
+To view processed payments in the Firebase console, follow these steps:

 * Open your Firebase project in the [Firebase dashboard][firebase-console].
 * Go to Firestore **Database** > **Data**.